openlookeng/hetu-core/hetu-docs/en/connector/postgresql.md

 The PostgreSQL connector can only access a single database within a PostgreSQL server.
 Thus, if you have multiple PostgreSQL databases, or want to connect to multiple PostgreSQL servers, you must configure multiple instances of the PostgreSQL connector.

-To add another catalog, simply add another properties file to `etc/catalog` with a different name (making sure it ends in `.properties`).
+To add another catalog, simply add another properties file to `etc/catalog` with a different name (ensure it ends in `.properties`).
 For example, if you name the property file `sales.properties`, openLooKeng will create a catalog named `sales` using the configured connector.

 Querying PostgreSQL
 -------------------